energietransitie/needforheat-boiler-monitor-hardware/README.md

-# Twomes hardware repository template
+# Twomes boiler BASE  hardware

-This repository contains the open hardware design files for the Twomes something device, which can be used as a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.
+This repository contains the open hardware design files for the Twomes boiler BASE device, which can be used as a BASE module for the [M5Stack CoreInk device](https://shop.m5stack.com/collections/m5-controllers/products/m5stack-esp32-core-ink-development-kit1-54-elnk-display).
+This device can:

-The shield the function of the shield, e.g. "It can measure CO₂ concentration, relative humidity and temperature of a room".
+* monitor OpenTherm signals between boiler and thermostat, similar to the [Twomes OpenTherm monitor](https://github.com/energietransitie/twomes-opentherm-monitor-hardware).
+* monitor with two pipe clips supply and return temperatures of hot water supplied from the boiler to the radiators and returning from the radiators.

 <img src="./images/pcb.jpg" width="600"  />